-ID 3.1 Specific Objective Conserving, protecting, restoring, and developing natural and cultural heritage Interreg V-A Italy-Slovenia Programme area boasts of a huge cultural heritage and a wide diffusion of protected areas and naturalistic sites.
-These assets represent an important factor for the attractiveness of the territory and at the same time should be considered as significant development drivers.
+ID of the specific objective 3.1 Title of the specific objective Conserving, protecting, restoring, and developing natural and cultural heritage considered as significant development drivers.
 The main change sought consists of a greater diversification and valorization of the numerous cultural and natural sites built on a more sustainable concept.
 The envisaged result is to merge, through sustainable tourism, environmental protection and green growth.
 This specific objective invests both the need to preserve the integrity of natural and cultural resources whose surviving is continuously threatened by economic and social activities (in particular tourism) and to promote their sustainable use to increase economic development, job opportunities and wellbeing of living population.
-Results that the Member States seek to achieve with Union support For Italy-Slovenia cooperation area this kind of cooperation is very important.
+For Italy-Slovenia cooperation area this kind of cooperation is very important.
 Let's think in fact to the management of water resources and to maritime and coastal areas, where a common approach and a shared strategy are fundamental for the achieving of each other's objectives.
 With regard to the valorization policies a systemic approach at a cross-border level is more effective, involving all the private and public subjects in the adoption of action strategies for cultural and landscape identity of the area.
 The Programme aims at contributing to capitalization of past experiences during precedent programming period, increasing best practices exchange on this issue.
 Further efforts could be done for a more comprehensive approach and better coordination and interaction among involved stakeholders.

-It will also stimulate innovative initiatives (ICT, mobile cultural heritage, creative industries, smart tools, services for target group carrying special needs, etc.) that are able to generate added value in the sustainable management of natural and cultural resources of the entire territory.
+ID of the specific objective 3.1 Title of the specific objective Conserving, protecting, restoring, and developing natural and cultural heritage It will also stimulate innovative initiatives (ICT, mobile cultural heritage, creative industries, smart tools, services for target group carrying special needs, etc.) that are able to generate added value in the sustainable management of natural and cultural resources of the entire territory.
 Expected result Valorization and promotion of natural and cultural assets of the cooperation area in order to attract sustainable tourism demand.